Urban Heat Islands

 That’s how it happens.
 Today, more than 80 percent of Americans live in cities where, on average, temperatures are notably higher than in surrounding suburban and rural communities.
 Within these urban areas, concentrations of pavement—streets, rooftops, parking lots and other surfaces—absorb and retain more heat than the parks, yards and other natural ground cover they have replaced.

 The numbers tell the story.
 Warmer temperatures emerging from urban heat islands result in higher energy costs, increased air pollution and more heat-related illnesses.
 Climate change is likely to exacerbate the situation with increasingly frequent and severe record-breaking heat waves.

-“Tackling heat islands represents some of The Nature Conservancy’s most cutting-edge approaches to conserving nature,” says Julie Ulrich, the Conservancy’s director of urban conservation in Pennsylvania.
+“Tackling heat islands represents some of The Nature Conservancy’s most cutting-edge approaches to conserving nature,” says Julie Ulrich, TNC’s director of urban conservation in Pennsylvania.
 “It is an issue that not only jeopardizes the natural environment; it also directly threatens human health and economic prosperity.”

 In fact, issues related to urban heat islands jeopardize more people in the United States each year than hurricanes, floods, tornadoes and lightening combined.
 This is a reason why, in 2016, the nation’s mayors adopted unanimously, the Reducing Urban Heat and Protecting Human Health with Green Space resolution, which recognizes the connection between environmental, human and economic health.

 While an emerging issue in Pennsylvania, TNC is working with the City of Philadelphia to make strides in reversing this trend in the following ways:

 - Working with the U.S. Forest Service and college students to collect data on Philadelphia’s tree canopy to establish protocols for using citizen science to monitor urban forest health.